-All course materials (PPTs, lab assignments, rubrics...etc.) will be available in Canvas.
+- All course materials (syllabus, PPTs, lab assignments and data files, rubrics...etc.) will be available in Canvas.
 Please check the Canvas before each class.
-I am not going to provide hard copies.

-Computer Software:

-- SPSS version 22.
-Copies of SPSS can be request from Harriette Huggins (huggiha@auburn.edu), College of Education, Learning Resource Center.

-- 2) Microsoft Office Word.

-- 3) PDF file creator (e.g. Adobe Acrobat).
+I am not going to provide hard copies. - I will not accept the work completed by hand calculation unless it is the only way to do it. - Required Computer Software: - 1) SPSS version 23. - a.
+For ERMA 7300 students, you can purchase/rent SPSS Standard Grad Pack from these distributors: - http://www-03.ibm.com/software/products/en/spss-stats-gradpack - b.
+For ERMA 7306 (distance class) students, copies of SPSS can be request from Harriette Huggins (huggiha@auburn.edu), College of Education, Learning Resource Center. - 2) Microsoft Office Word. - 3) PDF file creator (e.g. Adobe Acrobat).